 If we find that you need any treatment, we will explain our findings to you and your dentist will provide you with a treatment plan.
 This will include all your options along with projected costs and timescales of any treatment.
 Please don’t be afraid to ask questions at any time – we are happy to help.

 Highfield Dental Clinic Charter

 What you can expect from the Highfield Dental Clinic charter?

-The charter is our promise to give you accurate and relevant information on proposed treatment, including any risks involved in that treatment, possible alternatives and price breakdowns so that you are clearly informed before deciding to proceed.
-We use the charter not only to define our standards and how we strive to improve them, but to explain to you, as the patient, that you have responsibility too.
+The charter is our promise to give you accurate and relevant information on proposed treatment, including any risks involved in that treatment, possible alternatives, and price breakdowns so that you are clearly informed before deciding to proceed.
+We use the charter not only to define our standards and how we strive to improve them but to explain to you, as the patient, that you have a responsibility too.

 - To receive the highest standard of dental care, in a sterile, professional and caring environment

 - To have all current legislation and recommended practices followed